M4GNV5/PointerScript/LanguageDoc.md

 {
 	printf("tried to set this.%s to %d\n", key, cast<int>val);
 }
+//'operator' '&' 'this' '.'
+Identifier '{' StatementList '}'
+operator &this.key
+{
+	printf("tried to get the address of this.%s\n", key);
+}
 //'operator' 'this' '.'
 Identifier '(' IdentifierList ')' '{' StatementList '}'
 operator this.key(foo, bar...)
 {